Charges in case of Surrey man shot dead in front of his wife in 2011 - BC Local News

-The RCMP’s Integrated Homicide Investigation Team (IHIT) has announced a charge in connection with the 2011 shooting death of Mandir Kajla in Surrey.
+The RCMP’s Integrated Homicide Investigation Team (IHIT) has announced charges in connection with the 2011 shooting death of Manbir Kajla in Surrey.

 Kajla, 30, was shot dead in front of his wife in Newton on a Wednesday evening seven years ago.